Friday, June 29, 2018

 2. The signals exchanged are initially personal expressions of anger.

-3. These expressions are MULTIMODAL, and therefore highly redundant. (e.g., threatening utterances, tones of voice, facial expressions, gait, crashing and banging things, spying, following, etc.) Your anger comes out of you "through every pore."
+3. These expressions are multimodal and therefore highly redundant. (e.g., threatening utterances, tones of voice, facial expressions, gait, crashing and banging things, spying, following, etc.) Your anger comes out of you "through every pore."

 4. These signals are too many and varied for conscious control, which is why most people remain enslaved by their signals and cycles.